quantum-engineering-polito/CourseNotes/content/Qubit Electronics/02_Superconductive qubits/Superconductive qubits.md

 When subjecting our qubit to an RF signal at the appropriate frequency (the transition $\ket{0} \rightarrow \ket{1}$ frequency), our primary concern is avoiding leakage, specifically the transition from the second to the third energy level, which is governed by anharmonicity.

-Analyzing real-world measurements reveals a crucial relationship between pulse width (in ns) and error per gate (EPG).
+The analysis of real-world measurements reveals a crucial relationship between pulse width (in ns) and error per gate (EPG).

 ![[coherent_control.png|400]]